aral/gaebar/readme.txt

 * Make sure that your local dev server is running so that your backup can be downloaded to your local machine.

 Note: If your datastore has reference errors, i.e., non-existent references which would result in a 'ReferenceProperty failed to be resolved' error, the backup should fix those errors by ignoring those reference properties that do not exist.
 When you restore a Gaebar backup, those reference errors should no longer exist.
-You will see comments in the code shards when reference errors are encountered.

 Note: The largest datastore I've tested this with is for the <head> conference web site.
 The latest backup contained 18,955 rows stored in 223 code shards and resulted in a 35MB .datastore file when restored on the local development server (the restore process was left to run overnight due to the speed of the local datastore).
 Please send statistics of your backups and, of course, any errors you may encounter to aral@aralbalkan.com.